16TH INTERNATIONAL RESEARCH SCHOOL

 Moscow, Russia

 Kirill works as a research engineer at the Institute of Geosphere Dynamics in Moscow and does geophysics, particulary – ionosphere study.
 He also decided not to limit himself to one field of science and at the same time studies pedagogy at the Institute of Education, harmoniously combining geophysics and education.
-Last year, he learned about the existence of research-based learning and the International research school and decided to participate in such a school as a tutor by all means.
+Last year, he learned about the existence of research-based learning and the International Research School and decided to participate in such a school as a tutor by all means.

 Made on